xpack/web-doxygen/website/docs/api/classes/condparser.md

 ## Description {#details}

-<p>Copyright (C) 1997-2015 by Dimitri van Heesch.</p>
+Copyright (C) 1997-2015 by Dimitri van Heesch.

-<p>Permission to use, copy, modify, and distribute this software and its documentation under the terms of the GNU General Public License is hereby granted.
+Permission to use, copy, modify, and distribute this software and its documentation under the terms of the GNU General Public License is hereby granted.
 No representations are made about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.
-See the GNU General Public License for more details.</p>
+See the GNU General Public License for more details.

-<p>Documents produced by <a href="/web-doxygen/docs/api/classes/doxygen">Doxygen</a> are derivative works derived from the input used in their production; they are not affected by this license.</p>
+Documents produced by <a href="/web-doxygen/docs/api/classes/doxygen">Doxygen</a> are derivative works derived from the input used in their production; they are not affected by this license.

-<p>C++ Expression parser for ENABLED_SECTIONS in <a href="/web-doxygen/docs/api/classes/doxygen">Doxygen</a></p>
+C++ Expression parser for ENABLED\_SECTIONS in <a href="/web-doxygen/docs/api/classes/doxygen">Doxygen</a>

-<p>Features used: Operators: &amp;&amp; AND operator || OR operator !
-NOT operator</p>
+Features used: Operators: &amp;&amp; AND operator || OR operator !
+NOT operator

-<p>Definition at line 27 of file <a href="/web-doxygen/docs/api/files/src/condparser-h">condparser.h</a>.</p>
+Definition at line 27 of file <a href="/web-doxygen/docs/api/files/src/condparser-h">condparser.h</a>.

 <div class="doxySectionDef">

 ## Enumerations

-### OPERATOR&#95;ID {#a5aa74df7a6a3bdd9a8f5eecc10efa66c}
+### OPERATOR\_ID {#a5aa74df7a6a3bdd9a8f5eecc10efa66c}

 <div class="doxyMemberItem">
 <div class="doxyMemberProto">